-A0014008-FN
+A0014008-F7

-- 20 Taking the example of the local display - A maximum of 20 event messages can be displayed in chronological order. - If the Extended HistoROM application package (order option) is enabled in the device, the event list can contain up to 100 entries .
+- A maximum of 20 event messages can be displayed in chronological order. - If the Extended HistoROM application package (order option) is enabled in the device, the event list can contain up to 100 entries .

 The event history includes entries for: